Can I still work after my lupus diagnosis?

 If you work in an office setting, changes may include:

-- modifying your workstation to relieve physical stress factors, such as requesting a chair with good lumbar support
+- modifying your workstation to relieve physical stress factors

 - placing light shields over fluorescent bulbs and anti-glare filters on computer screens

 - using ergonomic keyboards and desk chairs